ByteWelder/Decktility/README.md

 # Project status

 This project is in **beta**.
-Things that need fixing:

-- No I2C connection to Raspberry Pi yet due to mosfet setup (note: Document I2C tools from https://learn.adafruit.com/scanning-i2c-addresses/raspberry-pi)
-- Design keyboard LED diffusers
+Upcoming changes:

+- M2 heat insert nuts are being replaced (`3.5 x 3 mm` to `3.2 x 2 mm`)
+- Electronics plateau lowered from `3 mm` to `2 mm` to create more space for cabling.
+- Electronics plateau improvements for new FET setup
+- Battery status kernel driver support

 # Features